melissaalejandro/Class-Projects/README.md

 ## app.r

 This ShinyApp is designed to be an unemployment rate comparison tool.
 It allows the user to view the unemployment rate for all states before and after covid-19.
-To view the app in action, please visit:
+To view the app (best viewed in desktop) in action, please visit:

 https://icecucumber.shinyapps.io/Avg_Unemployment_Rates/?fbclid=IwAR0HotrUH3rbXxIEG3MOiNIoiH6VutaOql2K0136-z8-cd_PJrDd-5P2iDg&mibextid=Zxz2cZ